JDIZM/jamesdonnelly.dev/content/blog/sass-mixins-class-names.md

 ---
 title: SASS Mixins to generate class names for utility classes
-date: "2021-01-06"
+description: Use SASS Mixins to generate class names for utility classes
-excerpt: Use SASS Mixins to generate class names for utility classes
+createdAt: "2021-01-06"
 tags:
   - SASS
   - CSS